 - Home Learning tasks for each Topic which encourage and invite collaborative learning involving parents/carers and the pupils;

-- A curriculum overview and knowledge organiser for parents/carers so pupils can be supported in their learning at home.
+- A curriculum overview for parents/carers so pupils can be supported in their learning at home.

 We measure the impact of our Topic-values-based curriculum each half term through the following:

-- Pupil, Parent and Teacher evaluations of each half-termly Topic that are used to inform future curriculum design, evaluating the effectiveness of the curriculum and inclusive of the impact of values incorporated into the Topics;
+- Pupil, Parent and Teacher evaluations of each half-termly Topic that are used to inform future curriculum design, evaluating the effectiveness of the curriculum and inclusive of the impact of values incorporated into the Topics (Covid dependant);

-- Tracking of the gains in the Topic quizzes and a final End of Topic quiz that informs subject assessments;
+- Tracking of the gains in the Topic quizzes and a final End of Term Subject specific quiz that informs subject assessments;

 - A celebration of work, knowledge and skills achieved on Topic displays across the school;